hashicorp/vagrant/website/source/docs/other/environmental-variables.html.md

 shared folders.
 If this environment variable is not set, the VirtualBox synced folders option `SharedFoldersEnableSymlinksCreate` will be enabled by default.
-This option can be overridden on a per-folder basis within your Vagrantfile config by settings the `SharedFoldersEnableSymlinksCreate` option to true if you do not wish to completely disable this feature for all VirtualBox guests.
+This option can be overridden on a per-folder basis within your Vagrantfile config by setting the `SharedFoldersEnableSymlinksCreate` option to true if you do not wish to completely disable this feature for all VirtualBox guests.

 More information on the option can be read in the [VirtualBox synced folders docs page.](/docs/synced-folders/virtualbox.html#sharedfoldersenablesymlinkscreate)